-Repeat for reps or time.
+- Repeat for reps or time.

-The inverted position offers several unique advantages compared to the upright overhead pressing.
+- The inverted position offers several unique advantages compared to the upright overhead pressing.
 Firstly, it requires no additional load – just bodyweight.
 The inverted press places the body in a position of balance, which requires a high level of core muscles recruitment.
 Secondly, the bent hip position prevents hip drive to aid the press.
 This forces the entire shoulder girdle, upper back and arms to work together.
 It also helps to increase awareness of these muscles.

-The inverted press is often one of the first steps in the journey towards handstand mastery.
+- The inverted press is often one of the first steps in the journey towards handstand mastery.
 Pressing strength in inversion will feel very different from upright pressing, and the added instability that comes with being inverted must be drilled regularly.
 Similarly, handstand push up technique can also be drilled with the inverted press, before progression to a full handstand position.

-Finally, the inverted press may be useful in getting over a plateau for upper body strength.
+- Finally, the inverted press may be useful in getting over a plateau for upper body strength.
 Whether you need a break from the barbell or are recovering from injury, this may be the perfect exercise alternative to refresh and revitalise your training.

 This was our inverted press.
 Find out more tutorials like this here: